-A participant may have only one loan outstanding at any time in the 401(k) Plan and one in the 457(b) Plan and, for repayments made by check or similar payment method, must wait 15 days to initiate a new loan after paying off an existing loan.
+A participant may have only one loan outstanding at any time in the 401(k) Plan and one in the 457(b) Plan and must wait 7 days to initiate a new loan after paying off an existing loan.
 The interest rate charged on loans shall be reasonable as determined by the Primary Administrator.
-During 2018, the interest rate charged was equal to the prime rate, as reported by the US Federal Reserve, on the last business day of each calendar quarter, plus 1%.
-At December 31, 2018, the interest rates on outstanding loans ranged from 4.25% to 6.00% for the 401(k) Plan and 4.25% to 10.25% for the 457(b) Plan.
+During 2019, the interest rate charged was equal to the prime rate, as reported by the US Federal Reserve, on the last business day of each calendar quarter, plus 1%.
+At December 31, 2019, the interest rates on outstanding loans ranged from 4.25% to 6.50% for the 401(k) Plan and 4.25% to 10.25% for the 457(b) Plan.
 The term of the loan shall be arrived at by mutual agreement between the participant and the Contractor but shall not exceed five years, except in the case of a loan to purchase a primary residence, which shall not exceed 15 years.
-At December 31, 2018, the loans outstanding had initial repayment terms between one and fifteen years for the 401(k) Plan and for the 457(b) Plan.
+At December 31, 2019, the loans outstanding had initial repayment terms between one and fifteen years for the 401(k) Plan and for the 457(b) Plan.

-Under the Loan Policy of the Plans, members are permitted to continue repaying loans after they separate from service.
-Members electing to continue loan repayments after separating from service are subject to a one-time \$100 loan administration fee.
+Under the Loan Policy of the Plans, participants are permitted to continue repaying loans after they separate from service.
+Participants electing to continue loan repayments after separating from service may be subject to a one-time \$100 loan administration fee.